 The word satya derives from the Sanskrit root AS, which means to be.
 When you are forming the word, according to grammatical rules, you have to flip the root around and add a dental ‘t.’
 Thus, yielding ‘Sat.’
 Sat is being or beingness.
-Sat is often translated as ‘the highest’ for example in the words, Sat Guru which then due to sound laws becomes Sad Guru, highest teacher.
-In the Sanskrit Tradition, it is beingness that is truth.
-Now the question becomes what does that even mean?
+Sat is often translated as ‘the highest’ for example in the phrase, Sat Guru, which then due to sound laws called sandhi becomes Sad Guru, highest teacher.
+In the Sanskrit and Yoga Tradition, it is beingness that is truth.
+But what does that even mean?
 And how do we get at beingness?

 Meditation as a Tool for Truth

 This may sound repetitive to what is piped out daily on social media and in yoga circles, but my suggestion to arrive at truth is to meditate.
 My guru, Shri Brahmananda Sarasvati, said, “All wars are the result of the disturbed mind.”
-When we disconnect internally, we see separation.
-When we feel what we are beyond form and mind, we only see connection and oneness.
+When we disconnect internally, we see and often cultivate separation.
+When we feel what we are beyond form and mind, we see connection and oneness.
 Meditation is a tool to help you get beyond your thinking mind, as well as, to enable you to feel what you truly are: Beingness itself.
 Once this skill of being with what you are is firmly established, you will be able to guide the energy that is under your mind properly.
-Daily, in your meditation practice saying: Although I have a body and mind, I am not just the body and mind.
+Daily, in your meditation practice say: Although I have a body and mind, I am not just the body and mind.
 Then be with the watching.
-As this understanding rises more and more the concept of separation won’t even be on your field because through meditative life you’ll live in the understanding that we are all beyond form, we are all one light.
+As this understanding rises in you, more and more, the concept of separation won’t even be on your field because through your meditation practice, you’ll live in the understanding that we are all beyond form, and ultimately one.

 As I write this, I can hear the possible prickly responses, the puckered, the tightening.
 I’m not suggesting that you don’t stand up for what you believe in.
 Or that you should only meditate and not rally the battle cry against injustice, racism and cruelty of any kind.
 I agree wholeheartedly and will join you in that shout.
-But is it possible also to pursue a deeper conversation?
+But is it possible also to pursue a Yogic conversation?
 One which nourishes and supports you on an inner level, not so that your voice is louder, but so your conviction is integrated instead of righteous.
-So, your voice rises through your inner connection with your Self making it much more powerful.
+So that your voice rises through your inner connection with your Self, making it much more powerful.

-In his Yoga Sutra, Patanjali says, Heyam Duhkham Anāgatam PYS 2.16 which says, future suffering is to be avoided.
+In the Yoga Sutra, Patanjali says, Heyam Duhkham Anāgatam PYS 2.16 which translates as, future suffering is to be avoided.
 How do we avoid suffering?
 There are several answers to this depending on how the sutra is applied.
-One is that through yogic inquiry, you learn to extend out with kindness and awareness to your fellow humans, animals and nature around you.
+One is that through yogic inquiry, you learn to extend inward and outward with kindness.
+This reveals itself as awareness and kindness expressed to your fellow humans, animals and nature around you.